Youth subculture

 Youth subculture is a youth-based subculture with distinct styles, behaviors, and interests.
 Youth subcultures offer participants an identity outside of that ascribed by social institutions such as family, work, home and school.
 Youth subcultures that show a systematic hostility to the dominant culture are sometimes described as countercultures.

-Youth music genres are associated with many youth subcultures, such as hip-hop, punks, emos, ravers, Juggalos, metalheads, manelisti, and goths.
+Youth music genres are associated with many youth subcultures, such as hip-hop, punks, emos, ravers, juggalos, metalheads, and goths.
 The study of subcultures often consists of the study of the symbolism attached to clothing, music and other visible affections by members of the subculture, and also, the ways in which these symbols are interpreted by members of the dominant culture.